gary-mannion96/Final-Year-Project-Applied-Diss/README.md

 * This repository contains our [FarmWithEase.apk](https://github.com/Gazza1996/Final-Year-Project-Applied-Diss/blob/master/FarmWithEase/FarmWithEase.apk) file.
 * Download this apk and install it on your android device.

+### Hosting
+* Our app is being hosted online using the firebase hosting service.
+It can be accessed [here](https://farming-26588.firebaseapp.com/?fbclid=IwAR2r17Ii8gp7nfq41e5yE5JKVo52AhHzU4Iq_odxpmAJrQNhnJIwdG7xDmQ)

 ## Deploy Locally

 Prerequisites